mutant-remix/mutant-remix/README.md

 ```

 ### Docker
-If you are not running Arch Linux, you can use a [Docker](https://www.docker.com/) container to build Mutant Remix.
+**If you are not running Arch Linux**, you can use a [Docker](https://www.docker.com/) container to build Mutant Remix.
 This is the recommended way to build Mutant Remix on Windows (or other Linux distributions).

+> If you are knowledgeable enough, you can also use WSL, Git Bash (on Windows) or find the equivalent packages for your distribution instead.
+This guide will not cover these methods, but you can install oxipng and svgcleaner from crates.io.

 ```bash
 cd mutant-remix
 docker run -it --rm -v ./:/mutant-remix archlinux:latest /bin/bash cd /mutant-remix
 ```

+Then follow the [dependencies](#dependencies) section.

 ### Basic usage
 The first-time build is going to take 3-15 minutes (depending on your CPU).
 Subsequent builds will be several times faster, as only the changed files will be rebuilt.